-

 Antibiotic residue analysis is performed on a wide variety of matrices, including:

-- Animal products : milk, meat, eggs, fish and aquaculture products.
+• Animal products : milk, meat, eggs, fish and aquaculture products.

-- Processed foods : prepared meals, food supplements, nutraceuticals.
+• Processed foods : prepared meals, food supplements, nutraceuticals.

-- Water : surface water, waste water or water intended for consumption.
+• Water : surface water, wastewater or water intended for consumption.

-Industrial and regulatory issues
+Industrial and regulatory challenges

-The control of antibiotic residues meets several imperatives:
+Monitoring antibiotic residues addresses several imperatives:

-- Compliance with maximum residue limits (MRLs) set by European and international legislation.
+• Compliance with maximum residue limits (MRLs) set by European and international legislation.

 Related analyses in the YesWeLab catalog